 ChessUp is a smart chess board that can analyze your game and help you make the right moves with its built-in instructional system.
-Founders Jeff Wigh, Adam Roush, and Justin Farrell pitched their innovative product on season 14 of Shark Tank and got a deal with Lori Greiner.
-As of 2024, ChessUp is worth an estimated $3 million.
+Founders Jeff Wigh, Adam Roush, and Justin Farrell pitched their innovative product on season 14 and got a deal with Lori Greiner.
+After Shark Tank, ChessUp is worth an estimated $3 million.

 The Founders

-The three entrepreneurs behind the product are from Olathe, Kansas.
+The three entrepreneurs hail from Olathe, Kansas.
 Jeff Wigh has an MBA from MIT and has worked in the product development teams at Allegro Microsystems, Herzog, and Garmin.

 Founding ChessUp

-The guys met at work, they got along well because they loved playing chess and everything related to STEM.
+The guys met at work, they got along well through their love of chess and everything related to STEM.
 When it was time for Jeff to teach his daughter about chess, he and his buddies invented ChessUp.

 The device tracks your moves and gives instructions on how to improve your game.
 Chessup was officially launched in 2019 under Bryght Labs, a product development company.